PowerPointLabs/PowerPointLabs/README.md

    for VS2013 - http://aka.ms/OfficeDevToolsForVS2013<br>
    for VS2015 - http://aka.ms/OfficeDevToolsForVS2015<br>

-## Setting Up Environment
+### Setting Up Environment
-0. Fork and clone the source codes from this repo
+0. Fork and clone the source codes from this repo.
-1. Turn off ‘Office version upgrading’: Open the solution `PowerPointLabs\PowerPointLabs.sln` >> open Tools (menu) >> Options >> Office Tools >> Project Migration >> uncheck ‘Always upgrade to installed version of Office’.
+1. Turn off *Office Version Upgrading*: Open the solution `PowerPointLabs\PowerPointLabs.sln` >> open Tools (menu) >> Options >> Office Tools >> Project Migration >> uncheck ‘Always upgrade to installed version of Office’.
-2. Set up ‘External Office program’: Open ‘PowerPointLabs’ Properties >> Debug >> select ‘Start external program’ and choose `POWERPNT.exe` in the Office folder.
+2. Set up *External Office Program*: Open ‘PowerPointLabs’ Properties >> Debug >> select ‘Start external program’ and choose `POWERPNT.exe` in the Office folder.
 Ensure that both **Debug** and **Release** configurations have set up this.
-3. Set up ‘Add-in certificate’: Open ‘PowerPointLabs’ Properties >> Signing >> check ‘Sign the ClickOnce manifests’ >> click ‘Create Test Certificate’ and click OK.
+3. Set up *Add-in Certificate*: Open ‘PowerPointLabs’ Properties >> Signing >> check ‘Sign the ClickOnce manifests’ >> click ‘Create Test Certificate’ and click OK.
-4. Run the solution by pressing F5.
-If you have installed PowerPointLabs, you may have to uninstall it first.
-Then you will see PowerPointLabs tab appear in the ribbon.
+4. Run the solution by pressing F5 and then PowerPointLabs tab will appear in the PowerPoint ribbon.
+If you have installed PowerPointLabs add-in, you may have to uninstall it first and rebuild the solution.